FPGA On Module.

 - SPI and I2C.

-- The 8 - pin header is arranged according to the NRF24L01 pinout.
+- The 8 - pin header on the motherboard is arranged according to the NRF24L01 pinout.

 - The NRF24L01 wireless module was used for the original 2013 FPGA Oberon project.